 any amount due to be paid by the Client to the Provider under the Contract is unpaid by the due date and remains unpaid upon the date that that written notice of termination is given; and

 the Provider has given to the Client at least 60 days' written notice, following the failure to pay, of its intention to terminate the Contract

 18. Effects of termination

-19.1 The Minimum Term shall automatically renew for subsequent period of the same length as the Minimum Term in the contract unless either party gives the other written notice of termination at least thirty days prior to expiration of the current Minimum Term.
+19.1.
+The Minimum Term shall automatically renew for a period as long as the agreed Minimum Term in the contract; Unless either party gives the other written notice of termination at least thirty days prior to expiration of the current Minimum Term.

 20.1.
 Subject to any express restrictions elsewhere in these Terms and Conditions, the Provider may subcontract any of its obligations under the Contract.